Dated for reference October 1, 2018

 Requests for Access to Personal Information

 Individuals may access their own personal information in the Companies’ custody or control, subject to certain exceptions.
-Individuals may make a request for access to their personal information under the Companies’ custody or control or for information about the use of their personal information and any disclosure of such personal information to other individuals and organizations by writing to the Companies’ Privacy Officers: Nicole Elzinga, for Andersen Tax LLP or Patrick Coutu for Andersen Tax Inc. Sufficient information must be provided in the access request to allow the Companies to identify the information the individual is seeking.
+Individuals may make a request for access to their personal information under the Companies’ custody or control or for information about the use of their personal information and any disclosure of such personal information to other individuals and organizations by writing to the Companies’ Privacy Officers: Nicole Elzinga, Business Development Manager for Andersen Tax LLP or Patrick Coutu for Andersen Tax Inc. Sufficient information must be provided in the access request to allow the Companies to identify the information the individual is seeking.

 The Companies will respond to requests within the time limits specified by Privacy Legislation and will make a reasonable effort to assist applicants.
 All requests may be subject to fees and disbursements as permitted by Privacy Legislation.